RyanJarv/ryanjarv.github.io/_posts/2025-01-07-unauthenticated-role-scanning.md

 along with a few other's to identify resource's used by a given AWS account.

 The other well-known tool for scanning unauthenticated principals that I'm aware of is [quiet-riot](https://github.com/righteousgambit/quiet-riot) which can achieve testing 1,170 principals/sec.
-Despite being able to achieving this throughput, it is written in Python, which seems to me at least, very difficult to code high-performance code in.
+Despite being able to achieving this throughput, it is written in Python which is difficult to write high-performance code with.
 This got me a bit curious about what the upper limit might be for a similar tool written in GoLang.

 Originally, [roles](https://github.com/RyanJarv/roles/blob/main/README.md) wasn't intended to be fast, I worked